vaceksimon/keycloak-fedcm/README.md

 │   │   └── fedcm-demo-original.json     - contains a backup Keycloak configuration for import
 │   ├── docker
 │   │   ├── client.Dockerfile            - Dockerfile for building an image with the client application
-│   │   ├── entrypoint-keycloak.sh       - The scipt started within the Keycloak docker container
+│   │   ├── entrypoint-keycloak.sh       - The script started within the Keycloak docker container
-│   │   └── keycloak.Dockerfile          - Dockerfile for building an image with Keycloak including the FedCM exntension
+│   │   └── keycloak.Dockerfile          - Dockerfile for building an image with Keycloak including the FedCM extension
 │   ├── docs
 │   │   ├── javadoc                      - Here will be generated the Java API documentation
 │   │   └── report